bpachter/benjaminpachter.com/about.markdown

             - Created comprehensive documentation for tools and models, including user guides and technical specs.
             - Provided training and support to traders and risk managers, including workshops and tutorials.

+# Blockchain & Distributed Systems
+I have hands-on experience with **blockchain** technologies and **distributed systems**, developing proficiency along the way in **Rust**, **Solidity**, and **Hyperledger Fabric** to develop secure and efficient decentralized applications.

+- **Blockchain Development:**
+    - **Rust**: Utilized Rust for developing high-performance, memory-safe applications in blockchain projects, including building components for decentralized systems and optimizing blockchain protocols.
+    - **Solidity**: Developed smart contracts on the Ethereum blockchain using Solidity, implementing decentralized finance (DeFi) protocols and creating tokenized assets.
+    - **Hyperledger Fabric**: Deployed and managed enterprise-grade blockchain networks using Hyperledger Fabric, focusing on permissioned blockchains for secure and private business transactions.
+- **Distributed Systems:**
+    - Designed and implemented distributed systems for real-time data processing and analytics using **Apache Kafka** and **Apache Spark**.
+    - Developed microservices architecture for scalable applications using **Docker** and **Kubernetes** for container orchestration.
+- **Smart Contract Development:**
+    - Proficient in using **Truffle** and **Hardhat** frameworks for testing, deploying, and managing **Ethereum smart contracts**.
+    - Implemented secure smart contracts with libraries like **OpenZeppelin** to ensure best practices in smart contract security and functionality.
+- **Decentralized Applications (dApps):**
+    - Built interactive dApps using **React** and **ethers.js** for seamless integration with **Ethereum** blockchain.
+    - Leveraged IPFS for decentralized storage solutions in blockchain applications.

 Outside of my professional career,  I am most interested in backtesting complex options trading strategies and automating these through brokerage APIs, as well as building my own applications.
 My favorite is retail brokerage automation IBKR, as it is easy to set up a paper trading account that can be directly connected to my TradingView Pine scripts for easy and transparent backtesting.
+<br><br>
 ## Database and Cloud Server Management
 In previous roles, I have managed database and cloud infrastructure, utilizing the following technologies: